Construction Recruitment expert, Joel Steggall, talks about his journey with JV Recruitment and offers Construction candidates some advice.

 During my first year working at JV Recruitment I worked as a recruitment consultant in Labour Hire, specialising in Residential, Commercial, Apartments, Modular and Industrial.
 I then moved into a new business development role, where my main focus was to generate new clients in addition to nurturing existing client relationships.
 Part of my responsibilities in this new role was to help train new staff starting out in the Labour Hire team.

 A large portion of my time with JV Recruitment has been spent working as a Team Leader.
-Initially for the Labour Hire team, and also for the Account Management team and Permanent Recruitment team.
+Initially for the Labour Hire team, and also for the Account Management team and now the Permanent Recruitment team.